elasticsearch-dump/elasticsearch-dump/README.md

 --support-big-int
                     Support big integer numbers --big-int-fields
-                    Sepcifies a comma-seperated list of fields that should be checked for big-int support (default '')
+                    Specifies a comma-seperated list of fields that should be checked for big-int support (default '')
 --retryAttempts
                     Integer indicating the number of times a request should be automatically re-attempted before failing